 Optimize and Defrag Windows 10 Hard Drive

-Sometimes, files on the Windows 10’s hard drive gets fragmented and for your computer, it is time-consuming to check the multiple places on your drive.
+Sometimes, files on the Windows 10’s hard drive get fragmented, and for your computer, it is time-consuming to check the multiple places on your drive.
 As a result, the computer’s performance level will be decreased.
-In order to run Windows 10 system more efficiently, you’ll need to optimize the drive attached to your computer by defragmenting it.
+To run Windows 10 system more efficiently, you’ll need to optimize the drive attached to your computer by defragmenting it.

-Just like other OS, Windows 10 automatically chooses the optimization that's right for your drive.
-By default, Optimize Drives Utility, runs automatically on a weekly schedule at the time set for automatic maintenance.
+Like other OS, Windows 10 automatically chooses the optimal optimization for your drive.
+By default, Optimize Drives Utility runs automatically on a weekly schedule at the time set for automatic maintenance.
 But you can also optimize drives on your PC manually!

 How does Optimize Drives work?

 When you run this utility to defrag the hard disk, the scattered files get re-arranged and occupy the space contiguously on the storage location.
-This orderly management of files on the hard drive will consume very less time to read and write the files.
-As a result, Windows 10 PC’ s performance level will be increased with the increased rate of data transfer.
+This orderly management of files on the hard drive will consume very little time to read and write the files.
+As a result, the increased data transfer rate will increase Windows 10 PC’s performance level.

-After using this tool, you will notice an improvement in the startup time of files as well as applications available on the hard drive.
+After using this tool, you will notice an improvement in the startup time of files and applications available on the hard drive.

 How often is defragmentation required for your computer?

-Actually, there is no particular set of rules or number to defrag a hard drive, but it would be good if you defrag the drive when the fragmentation level in between 5-7%.
-Also, you are required to do defragmentation when you find any sluggishness in the operating system.
+There is no particular set of rules or numbers to defrag a hard drive, but it would be good to defrag the drive when the fragmentation level is 5-7%.
+Also, you must defragment when you find any sluggishness in the operating system.

 How to Defrag Windows 10 Hard Drive?

-One of the easiest ways to access Optimize Drives Utility is to type Defrag in the search box and choose Defragment and Optimize Drives option.
+One of the easiest ways to access Optimize Drives Utility is to type Defrag in the search box and choose Defragment and Optimize Drives options.

-The next method to open Optimize Drives Utility is through Control Panel.
+The following method to open Optimize Drives Utility is through the Control Panel.

-• On System and Security window, click on Defragment and optimize your drives option situated under Administrative Tools
+• On the System and Security window, click the Defragment and Optimize your drives option under Administrative Tools.

-• Select the drive you want to defrag and click on the optimize button to initiate the process
+• Select the drive you want to defrag and click the optimize button to initiate the process.

 • Don’t rush on!
-Let the Windows 10 to complete the process
+Let Windows 10 complete the process.

 Analyzing Windows 10’s Disk Drives